Foot Care Specialist Certification

 For students who do not have malpractice insurance coverage, this insurance can be purchase from Holman Insurance at holisticinsurance.ca.

-Students will be expected to attend the onsite lab after completing the diabetes theory and purchasing the foot care kit.
-At the onsite lab, they will be expected to bring in all of the tools from foot care kit.
+Students will be expected to attend the onsite/virtual lab and purchasing the foot care kit.
+At the onsite/virtual lab, they will be expected to bring in all of the tools from foot care kit.

-After in-class lab: Students will be expected to complete 20 hands on case studies that they will find on their own from their communities.
+After the lab: Students will be expected to complete 20 hands on case studies that they will find on their own from their communities.

 Each hands-on case studies will take approximately 2 hours to complete.